HendrikKuehne/belief_propagation/lib/README.md

 ```

 The message `G[node1][node2][0]["msg"][node1]` is thus the message from `node2` to `node1`.
 It is a vector which connects to leg `G[node1][node2][0]["legs"][node1]` of the tensor `G.nodes[node1]["T"]`.

+# Belief propagation in `loopyNBP.py`

+The loopy Neighborhood Belief Propagation (loopyNBP) algorithm is inspired by Kirkley et Al, 2021 ([Sci.
+Adv.
+7, eabf1211 (2021)](https://doi.org/10.1126/sciadv.abf1211)).
+It considers the effect of small loops by explicitly contracting them.
+This is achieved through neighborhoods; let $N_i^{(r)}$ be the neighborhood around node $i$. $N_i^{(r)}$ contains all loops (i.e. nodes and edges) of length $r+2$ and shorter.
+For $r=2$, this implies $N_i^{(2)}={i}$, in which case the algorithm reduces to normal Belief Propagation.
+For $r=1$, the neighborhoods contain loops with length 3, i.e. triangles, and so forth.

+Such loops render the BP algorithm inaccurate.
+The loopyNBP incorporates loops with length $r+2$ by passing messages not between individual nodes, but between neighborhoods.
+When calculating a new message iteratively, a network receives inbound messages at it's border.
+These entire neighborhood is contracted explicitly with it's inbound neighborhoods, and one outbound message emerges.

+The function `loopyNBP.neighborhood` returns the neighborhood $N_i^{(r)}$ as two sets: One contains the edges in the neighborhood, and the other one the nodes.
+During the message passing iterations, in this neighborhood, edges within the neighborhood are contracted while inbound messages are identified as messages to nodes in $N_i^{(r)}$, which live in edges that are not in $N_i^{(r)}$.